How to Groom a Westie at Home: Step-by-Step

 Ears.
 Westies are prone to ear infections, especially if they have skin allergies or get water in their ears during baths.
 Weekly check is the minimum: lift the ear flap, look inside, and smell it.
 A clean Westie ear is pale pink, has minimal wax, and doesn't smell.
 Yeasty or sweet smells, brown discharge, or redness all mean a vet visit.
 For routine cleaning, a vet-recommended ear cleaner applied with a cotton ball (never a cotton bud inside the canal) once a week works well.

 Nails.
 Most Westies need their nails trimmed every 3-4 weeks.
-If you can hear the nails on a hard floor, they're too long.
+If you can hear the nails on a hard floor, they're too long - and long nails change how your Westie walks, which affects their joints over time.
 The groomer usually handles this for us.
 If you do it at home, take small amounts, and have styptic powder ready in case you nick the quick.
 A grinder tool is gentler than clippers for nervous dogs.
+And don't skip the dewclaws - Sami once ripped his dewclaw nail off on his bed stairs because I'd postponed a trim.

 Teeth.
 This is the one most owners skip and shouldn't.
 Dental disease is the most common health issue in small breed dogs by middle age, and prevention is much easier than treatment.
 Two or three times a week with a dog-specific toothpaste and a soft brush is a real difference.
 Daily is better.
+I'll be honest, I wasn't consistent with Sami's teeth in the beginning, and I regret it.
 There's more on Westie dental care here if you've never started.

 When to book a professional groom